FEB 13, 2026

 Strengthening the Five Pillars with AI

-While AI introduces new risks, it is also the most potent weapon for achieving compliance across DORA’s five core pillars:
+While AI introduces new risks, it is also the most potent weapon for achieving compliance across Digital Operational Resilience Act (DORA) has five core pillars:

 • ICT Risk Management: AI-driven predictive analytics can scan massive datasets to identify vulnerabilities that traditional audits might miss.
 AI doesn't just evaluate current risks; it forecasts emerging threats with up to 30% greater precision than legacy systems.